-For the three-month period ending March 31, 2023, the Company recognized the final \$2.5 million of revenue pursuant to this \$8.0 million agreement and at June 30, 2023, the Company had no related party deferred revenue on its condensed consolidated balance sheet.
+In March 2023, the Company recognized the final \$2.5 million of revenue pursuant to this \$8.0 million agreement and, at September 30, 2023, the Company had no related party deferred revenue on its condensed consolidated balance sheet.

 Additionally, pursuant to the Wilson Wolf Agreement, Wilson Wolf agreed to pay the Company an additional \$1.0 million because the Work Direction was completed within one year from the onset of the Wilson Wolf Agreement, achieving the agreed milestone.
 As such, the Company recorded an additional \$1.0 million of service fee revenue during the three months ended March 31, 2023, which was received in May 2023 and recorded to discontinued operations.